adtzlr/fiberreinforcedrubber/README.md

 Edit and run the scripts [`script_test-specimen-simulation.py`](script_test-specimen-simulation.py) and [`script_test-specimen-strain.py`](script_test-specimen-strain.py).

 # Results
-The scripts generate deformed views on the test specimen, force-displacement characteristic curves of the test specimen as well as plots of the strain distribution.
+The scripts generate undeformed and deformed views on the test specimen, force-displacement characteristic curves of the test specimen as well as plots of the strain distribution.
 Results are stored in [results/](results/).

 ## Undeformed Views
 The views on the undeformed test specimen shows the quad mesh for the rubber and the (helper) meshes for the fibers.